 United Methodist Studies Online

-Designed and taught by our core United Methodist faculty members, this is not a MOOC (massive open online course).
-Through these online courses you will receive individual attention, be stretched theologically, and exposed to new models of ministry.
+Designed and taught by our core United Methodist faculty members, through these online courses you will receive individual attention, be stretched theologically, and exposed to new models of ministry.
 Contributors include senior faculty members in the fields of United Methodist studies, evangelism, liturgy, and church leadership.
 Combining the convenience of online education with rigorous academic, these classes set the hallmark of United Methodist studies in an online format.

 Have questions?
 Contact the Admissions Office at firstname.lastname@example.org or call 1.800.SEMINARY (outside of Chicago) or 847.866.3945.